Are you wondering about how to get featured snippets for your blog content in Google? If yes, this detailed guide is for you.

 - AdWords information

-Once you have the list, you need to create better content that could outrank your competitors in featured snippets.
+Once you have the list, you need to create better content that could outrank your competitors in snippets.

 2. Ranking on the first page results

-Did you know that you don’t actually require to rank in the 1st position to be able to get featured snippets?
+Did you know that you don’t actually require to rank in the 1st position to be able to get snippets?
 Yes, that’s true.

-That being said, you can increase your chances of ranking for featured snippets or in other words, ranking at position zero on Google search if you’re already ranking in the top 10 organic results for your targeted keywords.
+That being said, you can increase your chances of ranking for snippets or in other words, ranking at position zero on Google search if you’re already ranking in the top 10 organic results for your targeted keywords.

 3. Stop using special symbols